AunAliyadeh/AunAliyadeh/README.md

-Hi there, I'm Aun Aliyadeh! 👋

-I'm a passionate in Computer Science (CyberSecurity) who enjoys Pentration Testing.
-Welcome to my GitHub profile!
-About Me

-    🔭 I’m currently studying in University Of Kent.
-    🌱 I’m currently learning Computer Science (CyberSecurity).
-    👯 I’m looking to collaborate on Cybersecurity position as a blue team or red team.
-    📫 How to reach me: aaleyadeh@outlook.com.
-    ⚡ Fun fact: my most famouse qout that i put it in my ear as an earing "Intillagance without ambition is like bird without a wing".

-My Skills

-    Programming Languages: Python, very basic in PHP and MYSQL
-    Technologies: Linux and windows server
-    Soft Skills: creative thinking, problem solving and communication

-My Projects

-Check out some of my notable projects:

-    Username and Password generator: The Username and Password Generator is a Python script designed to create secure and unique credentials for users.
-Developed as a beginner's project in computer science and cybersecurity, this tool utilizes randomization techniques to generate strong passwords and dynamic usernames.
+Username and Password Generator

+This Python script generates secure and unique usernames along with strong passwords for users.
+Developed as a part of a beginner's project in computer science and cybersecurity, this tool utilizes randomization techniques to create robust credentials, enhancing security in various applications.
-Let's Connect!

-    LinkedIn-----> AunAliyadeh
-    Personal Website/Blog-----> Soon
-    Email-----> aaleyadeh@outlook.com

-Feel free to explore my repositories and reach out to connect or collaborate!
+Features:

+    Random Password Generation: Utilizes a combination of uppercase letters, lowercase letters, digits, and special characters to create strong and unpredictable passwords.
+    Dynamic Username Generation: Incorporates user-provided information such as first name, last name, city of birth, and age to generate distinct usernames.
+    User Interaction: Prompts users to input personal information for customized username generation.
+    Visual Feedback: Utilizes PyFiglet to present a welcoming ASCII art banner, enhancing the user experience.

+Instructions:

+    Execute the script.
+    Input your first name, last name, city of birth, and age as prompted.
+    Obtain your unique username and a strong password.

+This project serves as a foundational exploration into Python programming and security principles, offering practical insights into credential management and authentication processes.
+License:

+This project is licensed under © Aun Aleyadeh.
+Credits:

+    Aun Aleyadeh

+Contact:

+For any inquiries or feedback, feel free to reach out via email at aaleyadeh@outlook.com.